wp-plugins/social-connect/readme.txt

 And everyone else in the forums sharing the fixes they find and answering each others questions.

+= Contribute =

+Social Connect is rapidly growing in popularity and help with the growing pains is appreciated.

+If you're a developer, you can contribute fixes & optimisations via [Social Connect on GitHub](https://github.com/thenbrent/social-connect).

+Everyone can help out by answering questions in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).

 == Installation ==

 1. Upload everything into the "/wp-content/plugins/" directory of your WordPress site.